HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 <hr>

-Test a general register for a condition and conditionally move a register value or immediate value to the target register.
+Test a general register for a condition and conditionally move a register value to the target register.

 #### Format